Lej77/firefox_session_data/Readme.md

 This repository contains a CLI tool for interacting with Firefox's session data which stores information about the browser's currently open windows and tabs.

-There is a couple of GUI applications that provides some of the functionality that the CLI exposes.
-You can find them at:
+There is a couple of GUI applications that provides some of the functionality that the CLI exposes:

 - <https://github.com/Lej77/firefox-session-ui> ([Web demo](https://lej77.github.io/firefox-session-ui/)) (Built with web technology using the [`Dioxus`](https://crates.io/crates/dioxus) and [`Tauri`](https://crates.io/crates/tauri) frameworks)
 - <https://github.com/Lej77/firefox-session-ui-gtk4> (Built using the [`GTK4`](https://crates.io/crates/gtk4) UI library)